aldesantis/alessandro.codes/src/content/Evergreen notes/Don't play life on hard mode.md

 Play games where you have the aptitude to win and other people don’t—don’t do the opposite, or you’ll drastically reduce your chances of winning.

-This is the same concept as [[Prioritize strengths over weaknesses]], except it’s applied to all facets of your life rather than just business strategy.
+This is the same concept as [[Evergreen notes/Prioritize strengths over weaknesses]], except it’s applied to all facets of your life rather than just business strategy.

 ## References